-Donuts and smoothing rings
+Donuts and Smoothing Rings

+Most PVC pipe used for ports has a wall thickness of only 2 - 3 mm, meaning a very tight turn for the air, causing whistling and turbulence.
 The normal approach is to flare the port intake with a flare that is a similar size to one fitted the port exit.

-Where this is not possible, a "donut style" ring is worth fitting.
+Where this is not possible, a donut style ring is worth fitting.

 The inspiration comes from ram tubes used in race cars.
-You can click the picture to see a larger picture of a full V8 setup worth US$3000+

 Router bits used - Small Groove, 45 degree Chamfer, Rollover, Flush-trim